Master of Arts in Comparative History (2 years)

 In the second term the number of common courses decreases and the choice of electives increases (but they are still open for both Medieval Studies and History students).
 The number of special courses for each group is larger and preparations begin for the second year.
 A thesis prospectus is submitted and defended at the end of the academic year.
 Students start to work on the prospectus under the guidance of a supervisor in the MA thesis planning seminar during the winter term, to be continued in the thesis workshops offered in the month of May.
 The three-week research break in April serves for students to explore possible archival and other sources at home or elsewhere.
 The university provides modest grants to assist students in conducting their research.
 Information is made available about the application procedure for these grants in early February.

 The year ends with a spring session starting in the last week of April.
-Medievalists have a one-week field trip (prepared for during the Fall Term by a field trip seminar) to sites and areas offering insights into the medieval civilization of the region, and “modernists” go on an educational trip of several days to one or two cultural capitals of the region (traditionally, the “Vienna trip”).
+Medievalists have a one-week field trip (prepared for during the Winter Term by a field trip seminar) to sites and areas offering insights into the medieval civilization of the region, and "modernists" go on an educational trip either in the Spring term or alternatively in September in the first year of their studies.
 This is followed by the Spring Session that provides further guidance towards authoring the MA prospectus.

 At the History Department students present and discuss the results of their research done in April with their peers and faculty members in the above mentioned thesis workshops.
 At the Medieval Studies Department the Spring Session primarily consists of a 3-week seminar period when elective courses provide further guidance towards writing the MA theses.
 2 single-credit seminars have to be selected from 4 offered options.